 All Scripture is the literal written Word of God as recorded in its original language by its authors through the inspiration of the Holy Spirit.
-These Scriptures lack error, defect, or contradiction of any kind.
-Scripture, in its entirety, centers upon our Lord Jesus Christ and cannot be properly understood apart from the work of the Holy Spirit it one’s life.
-God designed the Scriptures, from their inspiration to their institution as the Holy Bible, for the practical instruction of all Christians.
+These Scriptures lack error, defect, or contradiction of any kind in their original manuscripts.
+Scripture, in its entirety, centers upon our Lord Jesus Christ and cannot be properly understood apart from the work of the Holy Spirit in one’s life.
+God has miraculously designed the Scriptures, from their inspiration to their institution as the Holy Bible we have today, for the practical instruction of all Christians.

 (Mark 12:36; Luke 24:27, 44; John 5:39; Acts 17:2–3; Acts 18:28; Acts 16:22–23; Acts 28:23; Romans 15:4; 1 Corinthians 10:11; 2 Timothy 3:16; 2 Peter 1:21)

 God has revealed Himself to be perfect in love and righteousness and is worthy of our praise and obedience.
 God eternally exists in three persons: the Father, the Son and the Holy Spirit, also known as the Trinity.
-These three are the one true God, having exactly the same nature, attributes, and perfection.
+These three are the one true God, having exactly the same nature, attributes, and perfection, yet differing roles.
 God is sovereign over all and Creator of all, both material and spiritual.

 (Genesis 1:1; Matthew 28:18–19; Mark 12:29; John 1:14; John 10:30; John 14:9–10; 2 Corinthians 13:14; Hebrews 1:1–3; Revelation 1:4–6)

-Man was originally created in the image and likeness of God and to be dependent on God for life, but sinned against God and lost his spiritual life becoming spiritually dead or fallen, and became completely dependent, or enslaved, to sin instead.
-This death, or total depravity of the human nature, was transmitted into the entire human race through the first Adam.
+Man was originally created in the image and likeness of God and to be dependent on God for life, but sinned against God and lost his spiritual life, becoming spiritually dead or fallen, and became completely dependent, or enslaved, to sin.
+This death, or total depravity of the human nature, was transmitted into the entire human race through the first man, Adam.
 Therefore, every human born into this world is morally and spiritually dead with a nature that holds no spark of divine life.
 Man cannot see God, nor enter His Kingdom without the divine grace available only through Jesus Christ.